Rising Above Chaotic Likelihoods: Conclusion

 \section{Conclusion}

-Berliner illustrated that even in the perfect model scenario traditional likelihood methods are unable to provide good estimates of the initial condition for nonlinear chaotic systems.
-In large part, the failure is due to the inability of those approaches to skillfully meld the information in the dynamics of the nonlinear system itself with that in the observations.
-The importance sampling approach presented here better combines information from both observations and dynamics, thereby locating high likelihood initial states; this achieves an aim Berliner (1991) argued to be impossible by traditional methods.
+Berliner illustrated that even in the perfect model scenario traditional approaches are unable to provide good estimates of the initial condition for nonlinear chaotic systems.
+In large part, {those failures are} due to the inability of traditional approaches to skillfully meld the information in the dynamics of the nonlinear system itself with that in the observations.
+The importance sampling approach presented here {uses Pseudo-orbit Data Assimilation to} combine information from both observations and dynamics more effectively, thereby locating high likelihood initial states; this achieves {one} aim Berliner (1991) argued to be impossible. {As discussed in Section 5, this achievement may prove useful in reanalysis studies.}

 Despite the similarity of state estimation and parameter estimation, there are fundamental differences between uncertainty in the initial state and uncertainty in parameter value.
-Significant challenges remain in solving the challenge chaotic likelihood functions pose in parameter estimation.
+Significant obstacles remain in solving {Berliner's second} challenge regarding parameter estimation while Pseudo-orbit Data Assimilation overcomes his first challenge regarding initial condition.